 Pay to: firstname.lastname@example.org

-On the PayPal form, please state that you want House Plans and the email address that youíd like them sent to.† Iím usually able to get them out within the same day.† And please include the phone number on the PayPal form.
+On the PayPal form, please state that you want House Plans and the email address that youíd like them sent to.† Iím usually able to get them out within the same day.† And please include a phone number on the PayPal form.

 Option 2: Paying for the plans other than PayPal

 Not everyone has PayPal, so simply send me $10.00 to: